ElemeFE/element/examples/docs/es/tree.md

 ### Draggable

-Tree nodes can be drag and drop.
+You can drag and drop Tree nodes by adding a `draggable` attribute.

 :::demo
 ```html